 If you are uncomfortable at the dentist, you’re not alone.
 Most people have some level of dental anxiety, and it’s not uncommon for this anxiety to lead people to postpone or avoid dental care.
 In addition to anxiety, there are many reasons why people don’t like going to the dentist, including difficulty getting numb, a strong gag reflex, soreness in muscles, and even discomfort in the days following an appointment.
 Sedation dentistry can help with all of these problems to make your dental visit easier.

-To learn how sedation dentistry in Rochester can potentially help make your dental appointments more comfortable, please call
+To learn how sedation dentistry in Rochester can potentially help make your dental appointments more comfortable, please call (585) 244-3337 or email us for an appointment with a dentist at Contemporary Dentistry today.

 First, We Can Help You Relax